Hoshi-Cyber/Noski_real_estate/src/content/listings/elegant-4br-townhouse-riverside.md

   - Secure gated community with 24/7 security & CCTV
   - Ample parking for 4+ vehicles
   - Landscaped gardens with mature trees
 neighborhoodHighlights:
-  - Prime Riverside location near CBD, Westlands, and Lavington
+  - 'Prime Riverside location near CBD, Westlands, and Lavington'
   - Easy access to UN offices and diplomatic residences
-  - Proximity to high-end malls like Westgate, Sarit Centre, and Yaya
+  - 'Proximity to high-end malls like Westgate, Sarit Centre, and Yaya'
-  - Close to international schools including Braeburn, French School & Peponi
+  - 'Close to international schools including Braeburn, French School & Peponi'
   - Near top hospitals such as Nairobi Hospital and Aga Khan
-  - Leafy, quiet environment with strong community presence
+  - 'Leafy, quiet environment with strong community presence'
 description: |
   This elegant 4-bedroom townhouse in Nairobi’s exclusive Riverside neighborhood blends modern design with privacy and convenience.